OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 Usage of binary compiled code
 =============================

-Users of Niflheim should be aware of some important facts about different CPU types.
+Users of Niflheim should be aware of some important facts about **different CPU types**.

-Newer CPUs use new machine instructions (especially AVX_ or AVX2_ vector instructions) which do not exist on older CPUs, so:
+More recent CPUs implement new machine instructions (for example, AVX_ or AVX2_ vector instructions) which do not exist on older generations of CPUs.
+The general rules of CPU usage are:

 * Code compiled on **newer** CPUs may potentially crash when executed on **older** nodes.
 * Code compiled on **older** CPUs is likely to run much slower on **newer** nodes because available vector instructions are not used.
-* **Do not run old binaries** compiled on other and older systems (such as the old Niflheim).
-Such binaries will run slowly or even crash.
+* **Do not run old binaries** compiled on other and older systems (such as CentOS 7 Linux).
+  Such binaries will run slowly or may likely crash.

 Read more here: